aso-c/constcat/README.md

 # constcat
 "Literally" constexpr concatenation string literals and/or (potentially) C-like string or other similar buffer objects in compile time.
-"Sequental" implemetation - use std::{...}sequence.
+"Sequental" implementation - used std::{...}sequence.

 Obtain code: